 In User EXEC mode, you can ping, telnet to a remote device, and show some basic information.

 Type the command and press Enter:

-- enable to access Privileged EXEC mode (Privileged EXEC Mode on Page 133).

-- exit to logout.

-- ? to see the command list.
+- enable to access Privileged EXEC mode (Privileged EXEC Mode on Page 137). - exit to logout. - ? to see the command list. - list to review the User EXEC mode commands and corresponding options.